1. The Woman in the Green Dress (1866)

 Monet was not the first artist to be captivated by snow.
 Gustave Courbet had spent a great deal of time pursuing snowscape subjects in his work.

-For ‘The Magpie’, Monet ventured into the countryside around Etretat to execute the work en plein air.
+For ‘The Magpie’, Monet ventured into the countryside around Etretat in Normandy to execute the work en plein air.
+Monet was staying in a house paid for by one of his patrons, Louis Joachim Gaudibert.

 The scene that Monet depicts in ‘The Magpie’ is still and serene.
 He chose to paint the snowscape in sunlight, created a contrast between light and shade.
 The shadows of the wall and gate help to transform the great expanse of snow in the foreground into a poetic image of a winter morning.